Magnetic Resonance - Technology Information Portal Thursday, 29 July 2010••

 - Manufacturers -

 www.bayerscheringpharma.de/scripts/pages/en/index.php The Germany-based pharmaceutical company is the result of the take-over of Schering AG by Bayer AG in 2006.
 The Bayer Schering Pharma AG is part of the Bayer HealthCare AG, which represents the pharmaceutical part of the Bayer Group.
-Activities of the Bayer Schering Pharma AG are Diagnostic Imaging, Hematology & Cardiology, Oncology, Primary Care, Specialized Therapeutics and Women's Healthcare.
-The diagnostic imaging part's contrast agents for MRI, x-ray and CT are 'world-market leaders'.
+Activities of the Bayer Schering Pharma AG are Diagnostic Imaging, Hematology and Cardiology, Oncology, Primary Care, Specialized Therapeutics and Women's Healthcare.
+The diagnostic imaging part's contrast agents for MRI, x-ray and computed tomography are 'world-market leaders'.

 Contact Information